weihaox/weihaox/README.md

 _**I am currently a postgraduate research student at the Department of Statistical Science, UCL, UK.**_

-My main research interests span the fields of **computer vision** and **computer graphic**.
+My main research interests span the fields of **computer vision** and **machine learning**.
 I am currently working on controllable, interpretable, and generalizable visual contents creation, especially generating 2D images, videos, or 3D shapes from multi-modal information (*e.g.*, sketches, labels, audio, or textual descriptions).
 The ultimate vision of my research is to manifest and recreate the world through imagination.

 ## 🌱 **My Repositories**